Publication Ethics & Policies

 Research data

-Principles: The following principles underpin The Asia-Pacific Journal of Management and Technology (AJMT) policy:
+Principles: The following principles underpin The Advancement in Management and Technology (AMT) policy:

 • Research data should be made available free of charge to all researchers wherever possible and with minimal reuse restrictions.